This post may contain affiliate links. See our disclosure policy.

 What is Pão de Queijo?

 Pão de Queijo is a staple in Brazilian cuisine, often served at breakfast or as an afternoon snack.
-You’ll find it served fresh at Brazilian steakhouses (churrascarias) or homemade with simple ingredients.
+You’ll also find it at churrascarias (Brazilian steakhouses).
+The best part?
+You can easily make it at home with simple ingredients.

 Ingredients for Brazilian Cheese Bread